nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:

 - 6a.
 Information provided is invalid or incomplete.
     - 6ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 7a.
 Volunteer is not available on the selected date(s).
     - 7ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 8a.
 Volunteer is assigned to events on the days that the user is trying to remove as free.
   - 8ai.
-System notifies the user, prompts them to unassign the volunteer from the affected events first. <br>
+System notifies the user and prompts them to unassign the volunteer from the affected events first. <br>
     Use Case Ends. <br><br>

 - 9a.
 Free day removal fails.
     - 9ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 #### UC06.
 Assign Volunteer to Event